BolajiAyodeji/inspireNuggets/docs/README.md

     }
     ]
 ```
-To add a new Quote this Extension; First you need to add the Quote to the `JSON file` and then Update our `JavaScript` to add your quote to be randomly calculated.
+To add a new Quote this Extension; you need to add the Quote to the `JSON file`

 ## STEP ONE
 - Every Quote has a designated number, so check the number of the last quote before we proceed (For this guide the last number is `40`, this would change always, so use your's)